linuxgurugamer/K2_Command_Pod/README.md

 ## Overview
 This mod adds a single part, the **K2 Command Pod**.
 This pod supports 2 Kerbals (*but only requires 1 - making it handy for rescue missions*).
 This allows you to send pilots and engineers/scientists on missions together, prior to unlocking the Mk 1-2 pod.

-The K2 pod unlocks with the *Advanced Flight Control* tech.
+The K2 pod unlocks with the *Flight Control* tech.
 It is balanced to encourage a good base of initial single-Kerbal missions before stepping up to two-Kerbal missions, where you can start training your engineers and scientists to prep for larger missions in the future.

 ## Features
 * Support for 2 Kerbals (min.
 1)